Women's Basketball League (Netherlands)

 The Women's Basketball League (WBL) is the highest level of women's basketball in the Netherlands.
 The first season was played in 1949.
-Blue Stars is the record titleholder of the league with 20 championships.
-As of 2021, the league consists of nine teams.
+Blue Stars is the record titleholder of the league with twenty won championships.
+The league consists of 10 teams as of August 2024.

 History

 From its establishment, the league was known as "Eredivisie".

 In 2019, the league name was changed from Vrouwen Basketball League (VBL) to Women's Basketball League (WBL).
 The 2019–20 season was cancelled prematurely because of the COVID-19 pandemic, the first time the competition was not played out.
 No champion was named.

 2021–22 clubs

 The league currently consists of 9 teams.
 In the 2022–23 season, BAL will enter the league as its tenth team.